grpc/grpc-web/doc/browser-features.md

 protocol and the HTTP/2 based gRPC protocol is specified in the core gRPC repo as [PROTOCOL-WEB](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-WEB.md).

 In addition to the wire-transport spec, gRPC-Web also supports features that are unique to browser (HTML) clients.
-This document is the official spec for those features.
+This document serves as the official spec for those features.
 As the Web platform evolves, we expect some of those features will evolve too or become deprecated.

-On the server-side, [Envoy](https://www.envoyproxy.io/) is the official proxy with out-of-box gRPC-Web support.
+On the server-side, [Envoy](https://www.envoyproxy.io/) is the official proxy with built-in gRPC-Web support.
 New features will be implemented in Envoy first.
-For [in-process gRPC-Web support](https://github.com/grpc/grpc-web/blob/master/doc/in-process-proxy.md), we recommend the gRPC-Web module implement only a minimum set of features, e.g. to enable local development.
+For [in-process gRPC-Web support](https://github.com/grpc/grpc-web/blob/master/doc/in-process-proxy.md), we recommend that the gRPC-Web module implement only a minimum set of features, e.g. to enable local development.
 Those features are identified as mandatory features in this doc.

 # CORS support